Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 }
 ```

-- Right now let's make a quick stop and check that we are able to establish connection with the socket.
+- Right now let's make a quick stop and check that we are able to establish a connection with the websocket.

 - Time to jump into the ui side.